helrick/git-tutorial/README.md

 ## Open a Pull Request

-This feature is only available on GitHub (to my knowledge anyways, it may be called something else on the different platforms).
-It becomes useful during collaborative work as it allows you to notify others of your proposed changes and have others test them your code before updating the main branch.
+This feature is only available on GitHub (to my knowledge anyways, it may be called something else on different platforms).
+It becomes useful during collaborative work as it allows you to notify others of your proposed changes and have others test your code before updating the main branch.

- 1) When you navigate to [this repository](https://github.com/helrick/git-tutorial) after pushing your branch, there should already be a banner at the top asking if you'd like to open a Pull Request (PR):
+ 1) When you navigate to [this repository](https://github.com/helrick/git-tutorial) after pushing your branch, there should already be a banner at the top asking if you'd like to open a Pull Request (PR) for your branch:
     <img src="./img/pr_banner.png">
     Click it if so.
 If this banner doesn't appear, go to the [Pull requests](https://github.com/helrick/git-tutorial/pulls) tab, and click "New pull request":
     <img src="./img/pull_request.png">